-This category is dedicated to the varying art and customs of individuals and cultures all throughout the world.
-Here, you may purchase rare artifacts from Australia, Africa and America, including fertility figures and masks in our Ethnographic and Tribal Arts segment.
-You can also find objects from cultures everywhere from Colombia to Alaska to Papua New Guinea and many in between.
-The finest offerings in African tribal masks, Native American art, Pre-Columbian art, and Aboriginal works are sold in this notable collection that features impressive tribal art like Punu masks, fertility figures, and other rare and beautiful cultural artifacts.
-We offer a comprehensive selection of Native American textiles and wooden carvings.
+This category is dedicated to the varying art and customs of ethnographic and native cultures throughout the world.
+Here, you can purchase rare tribal art and artifacts from Australia, Africa and the Americas.
+Find objects from cultures everywhere from Colombia to Papua New Guinea, and many places in between.
+The finest offerings in African tribal masks, African art, Native American art, Pre-Columbian art, and Aboriginal tribal drawings, are sold in this notable collection, which features impressive tribal art, like Punu masks, fertility figures, tribal rugs, and other beautiful cultural artifacts.
+We also offer a comprehensive selection of Native American textiles and wooden carvings.

 There is plenty of Native American art to choose from here, and our dealers offer a variety of Native artifacts, namely carvings and weavings.
 Items important to the history of Native American cultures, such as a Hopi mask and an Aleutian shaman’s mask can be found among the works that define indigenous cultures of the US continent.
 The genres included in Native American art vary greatly and encompass a culture that is very skilled in multiple artistic subjects, like pottery, weaving, textiles and wood-working.

 You will see a big selection of rugs, saddle bags, brightly colored weavings, and Navajo blankets as you peruse the many items presented here.
 Many of them were woven out of wool and their brightly colored patterns—which have been preserved until today—were created from organic pigments.
 The rugs and blanks feature patterns of geometric shapes, human figures, significant to the tribe culture or time period.
 Saddles bags that were used in villages are also available with decorative beading and pockets.